chris-pearce/scally/README.md

-## Scally improvements, issues, questions
+## Scally improvements, issues, and questions

-If you have would like to suggest any new components or utilities, or any improvements, or any issues or bugs, or just ask a question, for Scally, please [open a new issue](https://github.com/westfieldlabs/scally/issues) and label appropriately.
+If you have would like to suggest any new components or utilities, any improvements, log any issues or bugs, or just ask a question, please [open a new issue](https://github.com/westfieldlabs/scally/issues) and label appropriately.